Printer Friendly Send to Friend

 Q: My employer applied for my H1b and is not providing any details.
 Is there any way I can find out more information?

-Q: I don't really like the way my H1 employer treats me and gives me a hard time about pay, green card process etc. Can I just start my own company, file my own H1 and work as independent consultant, file my own green card through my own company?
+Q: I don’t really like the way my H1 employer treats me and gives me a hard time about my pay, green card process, etc. Can I just start my own company, file my own H1, work as independent consultant, and file my own green card through my own company?

 A: No.

-You can start your own company, but you can't "work" for it.
-You can be director, officer or shareholder in the company.
-You can hire US workers and they can do all the work in your company.
-Whatever profit is generated, you can keep them as "passive" income just like you would get interest in certificates of deposit, or have profit/income by investing in stock market or real estate.
+You can start your own company, but you can’t “work” for it.
+You can be a director, officer or shareholder in the company.
+You can hire U.S. workers, and they can do all the work in your company.
+Whatever profit is generated, you can keep them as “passive” income just like you would get interest in certificates of deposit or have profit/income by investing in the stock market or real estate.

 Q: Is my employer required by law to pay all my H1 paper expenses?
-Can I make him pay all the expenses?
+Can I make them pay all the expenses?

 Q: Can an employer who filed the H1 visa deduct H1 expenses from employee's earnings?